Bowls

 The design is deceptively simple.
 It’s a square piece of lined canvas fabric with snaps in each corner.
 In fact, when it’s unfolded, it looks like a large washcloth.

 Simple, right?
 This is exactly what makes the K-9 Backbowl such a great travel companion.
-I could easily fold the bowl up and slide it inside my handbag – ready to be pulled out at a moment’s notice.
+I can easily fold the bowl up and slide it inside my handbag, ready to be pulled out at a moment’s notice.
 It’s simply not practical to carry around your dog’s day-to-day bowl in the same way.

-The low sides meant our dogs could still breathe when they dug into the corners.
+• The low sides meant our dogs could still breathe when they dug into the corners.
 At the corners, our dogs could retrieve every last piece of kibble.
-Being made of fabric, the walls bend and flex as our pups scooped up the last few pieces of their meal.
+The walls are made of fabric, and they flex while our pups scoop up the last bits of their meal.

 The lining on the inside prevented kibble crumbs from sticking – I easily wiped the bowl out with a wet cloth.
 Speaking of the lining, it’s 100% waterproof.
 I even used the bowl with a small amount of water for my thirsty pooch.